AgEagle to Provide Secure Drones Using SEALSQ Certified Secure Element for Defense and Public Safety Applications

-TORTOLA, British Virgin Islands, Nov.
-17, 2023 (GLOBE NEWSWIRE) -- SEALSQ Corp (Nasdaq: LAES) (“SEALSQ” or “Company”), a company that focuses on developing and selling Semiconductors, PKI and Post-Quantum technology hardware and software products, and AgEagle (NYSE: UAVS) a leading provider of full stack drone, sensors and software solutions for customers worldwide in the commercial and government verticals, today announced their partnership to provide secure surveillance drones for public safety, government and defense applications.
+WICHITA (Kan.), Nov.
+20, 2023 (GLOBE NEWSWIRE) -- AgEagle Aerial Systems Inc. (NYSE: UAVS) a leading provider of full stack drone, sensors and software solutions for customers worldwide in the commercial and government verticals, and SEALSQ Corp (Nasdaq: LAES) (“SEALSQ”) a company that focuses on developing and selling Semiconductors, PKI and Post-Quantum technology hardware and software products, today announced their partnership to provide secure surveillance drones for public safety, government and defense applications.

 The global commercial drone market is projected to reach the size of around $38 billion in 2027 and the market is expected to grow at a CAGR of 7.9 percent between 2022 and 2027 according to Statista.
 Key sectors such as public safety, security, defense, and inspection are at the forefront of this growth, most of them demanding robust privacy, encryption and security features.